avs-alatau/ranger-admin-k8s/README.md

 ## Ranger Admin

-The lightweight working version of ranger-admin in kubernetes - helm, Docker
+The lightweight working version of ranger-admin for kubernetes - helm, Docker

 Basic Settings:
 - Dockerfile - if necessary correct your paths to apps